You probably already know that you can use ls command with long listing option

 You can force ls command to display file size in MB with the

 ls -l --block-size=M

-The problem with this approach is that all the files with size less than 1 MB will also be displayed with file size 1 MB.
+The problem with this approach is that all the files with a size of less than 1 MB will also be displayed with file size of 1 MB.

 The ls command also has